joofixd/joofi-osu-skins/README.md

 # INFO

-i edit skins that i use A LOT (cursor, followpoints, etc.), so i may not update them here all the time. if you any questions about my skins, feel free to dm me on discord @joofi#9192 and i'll respond asap. i'll try to update this page (skin preview picture, dl links, etc.) as often as i can though.
+i edit skins that i use A LOT (cursor, followpoints, etc.), so i may not update them here all the time. if you have any questions about these skins, feel free to dm me on discord @joofi#9192 and i'll respond asap. i'll try to update this page (skin preview picture, dl links, etc.) as often as i can though.

 # [Elysion no weeb](https://joofi0.s-ul.eu/7FoQAR06) (MAIN NOMOD/DT)
 ![](https://osu.ppy.sh/ss/14092786/aa7f)